emf-creaf/medfate/reference/spwb.md

   (2022).

-Simulations using the 'Sperry' or 'Sureau' transpiration mode are computationally much more expensive than 'Granier'.
+Simulations using the 'Sperry' or 'Sureau' transpiration mode are computationally much more expensive than 'Granier' because they include explicit plant hydraulics and canopy/soil energy balance at subdaily time steps.

 ## References